flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/interface.md

 - Navigation messages
 - Data entry messages
-- EFIS repeat messages.
+- EFIS repeat messages

 Amber messages are categorized into two types:

+- Type 1:
-- Type 1 messages are a direct result of a flight crew action.
+    - Messages are a direct result of a flight crew action.
 Type 1 messages are displayed immediately in the scratchpad ahead of other messages.
+- Type 2:
-- Type 2 messages inform the flight crew of a given situation or request a specific action.
+    - Messages inform the flight crew of a given situation or request a specific action.
 Stored in “last in”, “first out” message queue that holds maximum of 5 messages.
 Type 2 messages are displayed in the scratchpad only if there are no Type 1 messages or other data and will remain until all the messages have been viewed and cleared with the CLR key.

 White messages are advisory only.